tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * Panel supports a number of extensions, including Plotly, Bokeh, and Matplotlib.
 Extensions give Panel the ability to display and use content created by other technologies.

-* Each Panel extension has its unique features and colour schemes, with some features shared across extensions.
+* Each Panel extension has unique features and colour schemes, with some features shared across extensions.
 For this reason, multiple extensions may need to be specified if a dashboard leverages more than one technology (i.e., Plotly and Matplotlib).

 * By specifying the extension, multiple media types can be combined to create an informative and insightful dashboard.